 Rosenberg's statements are sharp, on the mark, but were almost completely overlooked.
-This chapter will pick up where he left off and argue that after seventy-five years of its publication, Capitalism, Socialism and Democracy (CSD) still is a vastly unexplored work in the sense that if offers a whole new paradigm to analyze the way capitalism works.
+This paper will pick up where he left off and argue that after seventy-five years of its publication, Capitalism, Socialism and Democracy (CSD) still is a vastly unexplored work in the sense that if offers a whole new paradigm to analyze the way capitalism works.
 It does that by not only criticizing the core assumptions of the prevailing neoclassical theory.
 That is well known and has merited plenty discussion.
 What was largely overlooked is that CSD also provides a new framework where Schumpeter's previous theoretical innovations concerning the specific contours of an evolutionary system fall in place.
-The chapter will argue that from a theoretical perspective, CSD marks a radical departure from with Schumpeter's previous analytical framework, the one he used in both his Theory of Economic Development (TED) and in Business Cycles (BC), published only three years before.
+The paper will argue that from a theoretical perspective, CSD marks a radical departure from with Schumpeter's previous analytical framework, the one he used in both his Theory of Economic Development (TED) and in Business Cycles (BC), published only three years before.

 However, a crucial clarification is needed here.
 My claim is, as just stated above, that CSD offers this new paradigm away from both cycles and equilibrium.
 It is not that Schumpeter himself followed on this "radical departure".
 He did not.
-Until his death Schumpeter remained divided between evolution" and "equilibrium".
-His "final thesis", as we point out in the conclusion, was that "if, starting my work in economics afresh, I were told that I could study only one of the three but could have my choice, it would be economic history that I should choose" (Schumpeter: 1954, Kindle Locations 2292-2299).
+Until his death Schumpeter remained divided between evolution" and "equilibrium"4.
+His "final thesis", as

+4 Phillip Aghion (along with his many collaborators) is a mandatory and fundamental reference here.
+Aghion is certainly a "senior ally" in the challenge of building an alternative paradigm to the neoclassical one, on which Schumpeter's ideas are based.
+Aghion, Antonin, and Bunel: 2021 is their most recent, and encompassing, contribution to the theme, and has to be lauded as a major step forward in breaking the neoclassical mold.
+The fundamental difference that separates its frame and the one I propose here concerns the definition and scope of the expression, and its implications for both theory and policy.
+For Aghion et al., the "Paradigm of creative destruction" is defined in terms of the dynamics of innovations, their impact on competition and growth processes (2021: chap.
+1).
+The authors build it based on three fundamental propositions: "The model of growth through creative destruction is also known as the Schumpeterian paradigm because it was inspired by three ideas put forward by the Austrian economist Joseph Schumpeter.....
+The first idea is that innovation and the diffusion of knowledge are at the heart of the growth process.....
+The second idea is that innovation relies on incentives and protection of property rights....
+The third idea is creative destruction: new innovations render former innovations obsolete" (2021: p5-6).
+As can be seen, the starting point is restricted to the field of innovations (and, I dare to suggest, it we point out in the conclusion, was that "if, starting my work in economics afresh, I were told that I could study only one of the three but could have my choice, it would be economic history that I should choose" (Schumpeter: 1954, Kindle Locations 2292-2299).
 But even that statement didn't stop the author to make recurring references to the importance of equilibrium to economic analysis.
 In interpreting Schumpeter's own intellectual trajectory and its ambiguities, which are not the aim of this paper, I am in full agreement with Graça Moura's accurate reasoning (2003, 2015a and 2017).